SCA Underwriting

 Operating Sheet

-The Operating sheet controls your residential NOI assumptions.
+The Operating sheet controls your residential NOI assumptions and growth rate forecasts.

 What's controlled elsewhere: